Hausdorff dimension of limit sets for projective Anosov representations: Background

 In this paper, we will compare the Hausdorff dimension of different metrics on a compact set.
-The following proposition summarizes the comparison properties that we will need.
-It easily follows from the definition.

-\begin{prop} Let $d$ and $d'$ be two distances on a space $X$.
+The classical following proposition summarizes the comparison properties that we will need. \begin{prop} Let $d$ and $d'$ be two distances on a space $X$.
 If there exists $C$ and $\alpha>0$ such that

 then

 \end{prop}